How to Choose a New Sewing Machine

 Have you just upgraded your sewing area to a much larger space where you can now have a much bigger sewing machine?

-Does your machine do the many varied stitches, that you'd love to be
+Does your sewing machine do the many varied stitches, that you'd love to be doing?

-Do you want a machine that'll allow you to do machine embroidery?
+Do you want a sewing machine that'll allow you to do machine embroidery?

 Do you want a machine that has a bigger range of what it can do, or do you just want to do a basic straight or zigzag stitch?